 “With such varying drinking limits around the world, it’s always best to measure your intake, even in the morning after you have had a drink the night before, if you need to drive.

-“Our morning-after calculator can help you understand how long alcohol can stay in your system and allow you to work out an estimate on your blood alcohol content so that you aren’t caught out.
-And if you’re ever unsure, we always advise you give driving a miss and opt for a taxi or a walk instead, where hopefully you can take in the lovely sights on your trip at the same time.
+“If you’re ever unsure, we always advise you give driving a miss and opt for a taxi or a walk instead, where hopefully you can take in the lovely sights on your trip at the same time."

 Taking the latest available information, we have gathered how drink-driving laws differ around the world.
 Full data is provided where available across legal limits and charges, for some countries where full data isn't possible, partial data is present.
 Countries not present have been omitted due to a lack of data.